-People often talk about outdoor air quality and how it affects our health — but did you know that poor indoor air quality can be just as detrimental?
+People often talk about outdoor air quality and how it affects our health—but poor indoor air quality can be just as detrimental.
 Poor indoor air quality can cause or contribute to the development of infections, lung cancer and chronic lung diseases, according to the American Lung Association.

 If you want to improve indoor air quality, keep sources of pollution out of the home by ensuring you have good ventilation, both into and out of the house, Nolen explains.
 “A lot of mold, bacteria and other pollutants need moisture to grow.
 So keeping humidity levels below 50% and fixing leaks can help reduce risks,” she says.

 Another way homeowners can maintain healthy indoor air quality is by making sure their HVAC system (heating, ventilation and air conditioning) has filters with the recommended MERV (minimum efficiency reporting value), and that they are clean and operating effectively.

 The MERV rating was designed by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) in the 1980s to rate how efficiently a filter captures particles of different sizes.
 Filters for residential use have a MERV rating that ranges from 1 (least efficient) to 16 (extremely efficient).
 Ratings higher than 16 are for commercial and hospital use; the fans on home furnaces aren’t powerful enough to move air through them.

 Choosing the right filter depends on your home and your goals.
 There are four categories of MERV filters to choose from.

 Common disposable spun-fiber filters generally have a MERV rating of 1 to 4 and won’t stop particles of less than 10 microns.
 They catch pollen and dust mites, but aren’t ideal for maintaining healthy indoor air quality.